 AFUE, or Annual Fuel Utilization Efficiency, is the standard measure of efficiency for boilers and furnaces.
 Given as a percentage, AFUE tells you how much of the input energy the unit can convert to output energy for warming your home.

-SEER, or the Seasonal Energy Efficiency Ratio is a rating based upon the efficiency of an air conditioner or heat pump when in the cooling mode.
-The higher the SEER, the more energy efficient the unit.
+SEER, or the Seasonal Energy Efficiency Ratio is a rating based upon the efficiency of an air conditioner or heat pump when in cooling mode.
+The higher the SEER, the more energy-efficient the unit.
 The government's current minimum SEER rating is 13.
-An older unit with a SEER of 10 is 30 percent less efficient that one with a SEER rating of 13.
+An older unit with a SEER of 10 is 30 percent less efficient than one with a SEER rating of 13.

 HSPF, or the Heating Seasonal Performance Factor, is a rating based on the efficiency of a heat pump when in the heating mode.
 The higher the HSPF, the more efficient the unit.
 The current industry minimum is 7.70 HSPF.